 As far as the buildings are concerned, the proposal identifies and maintains the typology of the Rueiro: buildings that define a path, accessed from the front and orchards and gardens on the back.
-The group of houses next to the new Caramoniña complex is considered the most appropriate for short terms accommodation for students of the Universidad de Santiago de Compostela.
+The group of houses next to the new Caramoniña complex is considered the most appropriate for short term accommodation for students of the Universidad de Santiago de Compostela.
 There ruins next to the dwellings on the lower section of the Ruela are transformed to house resident artists of the CGAC.
 The project also explores the potential to transform the buildings within the park in a workshop also for resident artists of the CGAC.

 In terms of construction, the proposal looks for an equilibrium between conservation and utilisation at various scales.
 It is intended to optimise the thermal envelope of buildings preserving their traditional and typological character.
-A palette of simple and robust materials favor the integration of these new spaces in their material context, seeking a continuity with the cultural heritage where they belong.
+A palette of simple and robust materials favour the integration of these new spaces in their material context, seeking a continuity with the cultural heritage where they belong.

 International design competition: 2nd prize, 1st honourable mention

 Project title: Ruela de Caramoniña

 Location: Santiago de Compostela, Spain

 Architect: Estar, Aurora Armental Ruiz & Stefano Ciurlo Walker

 Collaborators: María Bergua Orduna, Johanna Hemberger, Alejandro Morales, Ana Vidal, Oscar Ortega